 They’ll bloom throughout the summer and into early fall and they’ll come back year after year.

 What makes this flower a true garden gem is its low-maintenance nature.
 Coneflowers really don’t need that much from you.
-They are so easy to care for, in fact, that’s it’s one of the best plants for gardening beginners.
+They’re happy to be left alone, as long as they get water when they need it.

-Echinacea is NOT fussy about soil and once established, it can withstand periods of drought.
+One of the best things about Echinacea is that it’s not fussy about soil.
+Once established, it can even withstand periods of drought.